-The problem here is, the speaker does not address the audience actively.
-“How many of you” directs the question to a group, rather than directing it to an individual.
+The problem here is, the speaker does not address the audience intimately enough.
+It is directing the question to “Everyone” in the audience.
 But with the “Raise your hand” technique, you personalize this question.
-Rather than directing it to a group, the request now sounds like you are speaking directly to the individual.
+You’re asking the question from the individual rather than a group.

-- Did you know that your probability achieving success depends on your genes?
+- -What if I told you that the probability of you achieving success depends on your genes?

-Another advanced technique that can immediately engage your audience is the multiple choice question.
+Another advanced technique that can immediately engage your audience when you start a speech is the multiple choice question.

-When asking your multiple choice, you must limit the answers to 2 or 3.
-Your audience may not remember more options than that.
-If you are using a power point presentation to display the answers, then you could go up to 5.
+Ideally you should leave the number of answer choices between 2 to 3 – your audience may not remember more options than that.
+If you are using a power point presentation to display the answers, then you could go up to 5 choices.

 - Out of these companies, which one do you think is the most ethical in terms of data security?
 Is it Google, Facebook, or Apple?